aim-msds/programming-logic-design/README.md

-# Programming Logic and Design
+# Programming Logic and Design using Python
 Code for BSDSBA bridging coure: programming logic and design using Python